aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 In our brief analysis of the evolution of programming languages, we left out a lot of important names, and we barely did justice to the ones we covered; it would be preposterous to try and answer the question of whether an ideal programming language exists, let alone try describing it.

-We saw how these languages can vary wildly in purpose; and, as the adage goes: "form follows function"; it is therefore quite improbable that a single _best_ programming language that is a perfect fit for all problems may ever exist (though the _worst_ could, and probably already does @bslang).
+We saw how these languages can vary wildly in purpose; and, as the engineering adage goes: "form follows function"; it is therefore quite improbable that a single _best_ programming language that is a perfect fit for all problems may ever exist (though the _worst_ could, and probably already does @bslang).

 Nonetheless, we investigated the most popular programming paradigms, their merits and their flaws, and we did come across some generally accepted principles of design (like orthogonality), and some broadly applicaple ideas; we also did see that certain languages are critisized for their design decisions somewhat more than others.